Skip to main content

 Don’t forget about permits

-If you do plan to do any of the work yourself, don’t forget to get the proper building permits first (building permits cost about $1,350 on average).
+If you plan to do any of the work yourself, remember to get the proper building permits first (building permits cost about $1,350 on average).
 If you don’t, you could have big delays that impact the overall project timeline.

 Work with a designer if the budget allows

 If you have it in the budget to work with a designer, you could have a set of blueprints drawn up to show you all the possibilities that exist with a blank slate.
-You’d be surprised at how concrete floors and exposed brick can be transformed into an entirely new space with a little imagination.
+You’d be surprised how concrete floors and exposed brick can transform into an entirely new space with a little imagination.

 Test for radon